 Gone are the days when inanimate objects coming to life and thinking on their own was a chapter out of a science fiction novel.
-With a bunch of sensors, a wireless network, and a data management system, any “dumb” object can be turned into a “smart” device that’s capable of talking not just to humans but to other such smart devices as well.
+With a bunch of sensors, a wireless network, and a data management system, any “not-so-smart” object can be turned into a “smart” device that’s capable of talking not just to humans but to other smart devices as well.
 IoT took the world by storm right from when it was conceived as a concept.
 There’s no realm that the IoT wave has left untouched – be it consumer or commercial, enterprise or industry.
-IoT has made inroads into every one of them, and it’s here to stay and grow.

 IoT devices aren’t like conventional electronic devices, say laptops and smartphones that have built-in security functions.
 IoT devices are of myriad types and may use many different, non-standard software and vendor-oriented technologies that make implementing security measures in them extremely difficult.
 Some devices might transmit data in its unencrypted form, making it easy for hackers to launch their attacks.